the-cult-of-integral/discord-raidkit/README.md

+**Known issues:**
+- The refresh command causes the colours on the screen to alter slightly (Purely visual).
+Will be fixed soon.

+---
 **⚠️ Vital Warning/Disclaimer⚠️**

 These tools are made for combatting predators.
 However, it is innevitable that people will use these tools on random people for their own gain. **I am not responsible for how anyone uses these tools, and the consequences of their actions.
 By using these tools, you accept full responsibility for your actions.**